yuneun92/personal_study/RAG/[논문 리뷰] RAG Survey.md

 > _The choice between RAG and FT depends on the specific needs for data dynamics, customization, and computational capabilities in the application context._
 ![image](https://github.com/yuneun92/personal_study/assets/101092482/fb82dc65-6c22-463c-af9c-10ecce4fdfd3)

-- Prompt Engineering: leverages a model's inherent capabilities with minimum necessity for external knowledge and model adaptation
+- `Prompt Engineering`: leverages a model's inherent capabilities with minimum necessity for external knowledge and model adaptation
-- RAG: ideal for precise information retrieval tasks.
+- `RAG`: ideal for precise information retrieval tasks.
   - 👍 effetive utilization of external knowledge sources with high interpretability.
   - 👎 higher latency
-- FT: suitable for scenarios requiring replication of specific structures, styles, or formets
+- `FT`: suitable for scenarios requiring replication of specific structures, styles, or formets
   - 👍 deep customization of the model's behavior and styles.
     - reduce hallucination
   - 👎 more static, requiring retraining for updates